arijitchabri/Makaut-Assignment/C/README.md

 23. Write a C program to print a triangle pattern.
 24. Write a C program to print the reverse triangle pattern.

+## Date : 30/11/2022

+25. Write a C program to calulate sum of two matrix.
+26. Write a C program to calculate product of two matrix.
+27. Write a C program to reverse the elements of an array.